-WHAT’S GREAT: There’s a decent number of surviving Morris 8’s to choose from and a smart example shouldn’t cost the earth.
+There are a decent number of surviving Morris Eights to choose from and a smart example shouldn’t cost the earth.
 Spares are reasonable plentiful and marque specific clubs are a mine of information for newcomers to the pre-war motoring.
 With the Morris 8 being described by some enthusiasts as more like a large Meccano set, a major restoration shouldn’t be beyond the capabilities of a keen, hands-on owner.

 When it was launched in 1932, the eight horsepower Model Y was the first true European Ford and the new model was an instant success.
 An important identifier to date a Model Y’s year of manufacture is the length of the radiator.
 For the first 14 months of production, Model Y’s were built with short radiator shell and are known as ‘short rad’ cars.
 After October 1933 the length of the radiator was increased and these cars are called ‘long rad’ Y’s and also feature a front bumper with a central dip.

 The Model Y was produced in two versions, the four-door Fordor and the two-door Tudor, By simplifying production, Ford managed to cut the price of the basic model to a £100, making it the cheapest volume four-seater ever produced.